ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael Narrating: When faced with a superior force, you can do two things: you can retreat quietly or you can attack with as much fanfare as possible.

+> Michael Narrating: When a spy finds a listening device, the last thing he does is turn it off.
+A bug can be a direct line into the mind of your enemy.
+It's delicate, but in the right hands, it's a weapon that can turn almost any situation in your favor.
+> - 414 - Hot Property